 Video of the Day

-Legumes -- such as chickpeas, lentils, green peas, soybeans and kidney beans -- are common ingredients in Indian dishes.
-Rich in protein, legumes are also packed with fiber, iron, phosphorous, potassium and B vitamins.
-For example, 1/2 cup of cooked lentils provides almost 9 grams of protein, and 1/2 cup of cooked chickpeas contains about 7 grams of dietary protein.
-Hummus, made from chickpeas, is also a source of vegetarian protein.
-Although legumes are classified as incomplete proteins, combining them with rice forms a complete protein, providing you with all the essential amino acids your body requires daily.
+Legumes — such as chickpeas, lentils, green peas, soybeans and kidney beans — are common ingredients in Indian vegetarian recipes.
+Legumes are not only packed with fiber, iron, phosphorous, potassium and B vitamins, they're also rich in protein: For example, 1/2 cup of cooked lentils provides almost 9 grams of protein, and 1/2 cup of cooked chickpeas contains about 7 grams of dietary protein.

-Adding nuts, such as cashews and almonds, is an excellent way to incorporate plant-based protein into vegetarian Indian meal plans.
+Nuts, such as cashews and almonds, are excellent sources of plant-based protein.
 One ounce, or about 23 whole almonds, provides about 6 grams of protein, while a 1-ounce portion of cashews contains just over 4 grams of dietary protein.
 In addition to being protein-rich, nuts are also excellent sources of heart-healthy fats, dietary fiber and vitamin E. If you’re worried about keeping your blood pressure in check, choose unsalted nuts.

 For a simple, flavorful snack toss toasted nuts with dried coconut, raisins and Indian spices — like in this recipe.